-The Management Agreement for Simplify Market Neutral Equity Long/Short ETF and Simplify Multi-QIS Alternative ETF was approved by the Board, including by a majority of the Independent Trustees, at a meeting held on May 19, 2023.
-The Management Agreement for Simplify Opportunistic Income ETF was approved by the Board, including by a majority of the Independent Trustees, at a meeting held on May 26, 2023.
-A discussion regarding the basis for the Board's approval of the Management Agreement with respect to the Funds, is available in the Funds' first shareholder report.
+The Management Agreement was approved by the Board, including by a majority of the Independent Trustees, at a meeting held on August 18, 2023.
+A discussion regarding the basis for the Board's approval of the Management Agreement with respect to the Funds will be available in the Funds' first shareholder report.